NateJBeck/RentR/SMOKE_TEST.md

 ###Scenario 3: Request model
 * If user clicks on "Request to Book" on listing show page and submit, it should redirect to listing show page.
-* If user clicks on "My Requests" on home page, it should redirect to requests index page to show my all requests.
+* If user clicks on "Requests" on home page, it should redirect to requests index page to show my all requests from and to current user.